symfony/symfony-docs/book/page_creation.rst

 The "Random Number" Page
 ------------------------

-Instead of building the classic "Hello World!" application, this chapter develops an appllication that generates random numbers .
+In this chapter, you'll develop an application that can generate random numbers.
 When you're finished, the user will be able to get a random number between ``1`` and the upper limit set with the URL:

 .. code-block:: text